LGBTQ culture in Los Angeles County: Institutions

 The Los Angeles Women's Community Chorus (LAWCC) was a Los Angeles based non-profit group from 1976 to 1990 and performed works written and arranged by women.
 The LAWCC used their platform to bring awareness about lesbian issues, feminism and other local issues affecting the gay and lesbian community.
 The chorus had a steady and consistent group of around 80 women on any given year.
 These women committed for at least a year and spent numerous hours practicing to develop a professional and talented rapport in Los Angeles and beyond.
 The LAWCC was asked to perform in a variety of venues such as universities, prisons, conventions and local union and organizing meetings.
 An important aspect of their work was being intentional about the community accessing their performances.
 Their events tended to be sliding scale or donation based, provided childcare, offered Spanish translations and signing for the hearing impaired and offering braille song books for the blind.

-The Gay and Lesbian Community Service Center (GLCSC), currently known as the Los Angeles Lesbian Gay Bisexual and Transgender Center, was established in 1972 by the Los Angeles Gay Liberation Front and the Metropolitan Community Church.
+The Gay and Lesbian Community Service Center (GLCSC), currently known as the Los Angeles LGBT Center, was established in 1972 by the Los Angeles Gay Liberation Front and the Metropolitan Community Church.
 Much like today, the GLCSC focused on providing human services for the local gay and lesbian community, especially housing services due to the dire housing crisis at the time.
 One important program they ran was the Gay and Lesbian Youth Talk Line, an anonymous service for youth to connect with the community and local resources.
 Other services were the Community Outreach and Education project, RAPS, quarterly newsletters, workshops, social outings, safer sex projects, the Women's Law Project and the HIV Law Project.